markdalgleish/stellar.js/README.md

   horizontalOffset: 0,
   verticalOffset: 0,

+  // Refreshes parallax content on window load and resize
+  responsive: true,

   // Select which property is used to calculate scroll.
   // Choose 'scroll', 'position', 'margin' or 'transform',
   // or write your own 'scrollProperty' plugin.